Ashraf-Khabar/StudentDocumentGenerator/README.md

 # Student Document Generator
 <img src="https://img.shields.io/badge/Made%20by-Ashraf%20Khabar-blue" alt="made by Ashraf Khabar"> <img src="https://img.shields.io/badge/Made%20by-Zakaria%20Dkhissi-blue" alt="made by Zakaria Dkhissi"> <img src="https://img.shields.io/badge/Framed%20by-Mr.%20Abdelmonaime%20Lachkar-blue" alt="Framed by Mr. Abdelmonaime Lachkar">

+## Introduction

 This app is a document generator for students in school.
 It takes an excel file as input and transforms it into an XML file.
 The app then uses XSL, DTD, XSD, and XQuery to generate various PDF documents such as notes certificates, success certificates, student cards, and semester time tables.
 The app is built using Python and Flask API.
+The user needs to have Oxygen or Atom to transform the XML into XSLT with HTML and then to PDF.

 ## Features
 - Generates PDF documents from an Excel file